Kamu08/Vision_Pro/README.md

 ## Live Demo

-NOTE :- This site may take some time to load as it utilizes canvas, which is dependent on your network connection.
+**<span style="color: red;">NOTE</span>** :- This site may take some time to load as it utilizes canvas, which is dependent on your network connection.
 We appreciate your patience and understanding.
 Please wait until the site has fully loaded for           an optimal and enjoyable experience.For an even better experience, consider loading the website multiple times.
         Check out the live demo :-> https://kamalvisionpro.netlify.app/